 Nielsen Park offers calm, sheltered diving right off Shark Beach—expect kelp-covered ledges, harbour critters, and sweeping views above and below the surface.

 7-day weather forecast for Sydney, NSW sourced from Open-Meteo.
-Shows daily high/low temperatures, weather conditions and rain probability — useful for planning your drive to Nielsen Park.
+Daily high/low temperatures, conditions and rain probability.

 Nielsen Park is a National Parks-managed harbour beach in Vaucluse, where a netted swimming enclosure and a gently sloping rocky reef provide a calm, accessible diving environment with better marine life than its modest reputation might suggest.
 The reef extends along the shoreline from the beach, with kelp-covered ledges, rocky outcrops, boulder fields, and seagrass beds creating a layered habitat in water that rarely exceeds 7 m.
 The setting is one of the most pleasant of any Sydney harbour dive — a heritage-listed park with sweeping harbour views, large fig trees, and a cafe that makes the post-dive debrief genuinely enjoyable.